 - 2 dl oat milk

 - 50-150 g of your favourite salmiakki sweets, crushed or chopped (I used 100 g of Turkinpippuri)

 Mix the dry ingredients together.
 Grind the lemon peel.
 Add the rest into the paste as well.
 Stir carefully, just enough to get everything even.
 Spoon the paste into paper cups or muffin tins, leaving some extra space for them to rise in the oven.
 Bake about 15 minutes in 200°C. If you're going to decorate them with a frosting let them cool down first.

-I got 15 muffins from this amount.
+I got 15 cupcakes from this amount.
 One of them got thrown down from Pispalanharju, the world's highest esker ‒ of course with the paper removed.